dr-jts/crunchyblog/spatial-pgfs/index.md

 * Written in [Go](https://golang.org/) to allow simple deployment of binaries, with no complex dependency chains.
 Also, Go provides a very effective platform for building services with low development effort and risk of defects.
 * Ready-to-run configuration defaults, so that basic deployment just requires setting a database configuration string and running the program.
+* Automatic publishing of database spatial tables, views and functions, using the database catalog to provide metadata.
-* A simple web user interface to explore published feature collections and view feature data on maps.
+* A web user interface to explore published feature collections and view feature data on maps.
 * Support for most of the OGC Features API, including `limit` and `offset` paging, `bbox` filtering, and `properties` response shaping.
 * Additional query parameters to expose the power of PostGIS, including `orderBy` and `transform`.
-* Function-based data sources, so you can generate feature collections from spatial functions.
+* Function-based data sources allow generating feature collections using complex query logic.

 Best of all, `pg_featureserv` is easy to use!
 Here's how to try it out.
 (Most of the steps just involve getting some spatial data in a PostGIS database.
 If you already have a database, just skip to step 3 and input your own database connection information).